GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

-    (the name of the uploaded photo), a `thumbnail_key` (a concatenation of the name and generation number of an uploaded photo, used to distinguish similarly named photos), date of posting, a list of label descriptions assigned to the corresponding photo using Google Cloud Vision API, and the url of the original photo that is stored in Cloud Storage.
+    (the name of the uploaded photo), a `thumbnail_key` (a concatenation of the name and generation number of an uploaded photo, used to distinguish similarly named photos), date of posting, a list of label descriptions assigned to the corresponding photo using Cloud Vision API, and the url of the original photo that is stored in Cloud Storage.

         class ThumbnailReference(ndb.Model):